wsteven101/Newscast-API/README.md

 ## Story Fetch Batches

 When retrieving the stories behnd the retrieved list of 200 best stories the 200 stories are split into batches.
-This is to try and avoid overwhelmng the Hacker News API.
+This is to try and avoid overwhelmng the Hacker News API with too many requests at once.

 The batch size is configurable and is set within the appsettings file.
-Within the project it is set to a batch size of 40.
+Within the project it is currently set to a batch size of 40.

 ## Caching

+A ConcurrentDictionary keyed by story identifier provides the cache.
+A concurrent dictionary is used to perform atomic operations given that multiple requests could be using the cache at any one time.

-A concurrentDictionary keyed by story identifier provides the cache.
-It is added to with an AddOrUpdate() method.
-As the assumption has been made that stories never change why not just use an Add() method.
-The resaon is that after checking to see if a story is within the cache and before adding it to the cache a separate request may already have updated it.
-Hence the AddOrUpdate().
+The ConcurrentDictionary is added to with an AddOrUpdate() method.
+As the assumption has been made that stories never change, why not just use an Add() method?
+The resaon is that between checking to see if a story exists within the cache and adding it to the cache a separate request may already have updated it.
+Hence the AddOrUpdate() instead of just Add().

 Important Note: The cache does not remove any stories.
-This has been left 'to do' but is obviously required for production.
+This has been left as a 'to do' but is obviously required for production.
 Various strategies could be used such as timestamps and removal after a time span expires.

 ## Polly Jitter Retry Policy

-If the Hacker News API becomes overwhelmed with requests and becomes unresponsive or faults and is overwhelmed by requests waiting for the server o come back up then the server will use a Polly Jitter backoff statregy to avoid contributing to overloading the Hacker News API.
+If the Hacker News API becomes overwhelmed with requests and becomes unresponsive or faults and is overwhelmed by requests as it comes back online then the server will use a Polly Jitter retry and backoff statregy to avoid contributing to overloading the Hacker News API.
+The Jitter part of the policy adds randomness to the backoff time before retrying a request.

 ## HttpClientFactory

-The HttpClientFactory is used for accessing HttpClient objects to provide a central place for Poll Retry Policy configuration and to avoid socket exhaustion.
+The HttpClientFactory is used for accessing HttpClient objects to provide a central location for the Polly Retry Policy configuration and to avoid socket exhaustion.

 ## Swagger